BillShiyaoZhang/billshiyaozhang.github.io/_pages/about.md

 ## Fun Workshop

-I am a co-organizer of the [Fun Workshop](https://fun-research-workshop.github.io/fun-workshop/) at XJTLU — a community-driven workshop series that brings together researchers and students to share interesting projects, ideas, and skills across disciplines.
+I serve as coordinator for [Fun Workshop](https://fun-research-workshop.github.io/fun-workshop/) at XJTLU — a community-driven workshop series that brings together researchers and students to share interesting projects, ideas, and skills across disciplines.

 ## Contact

-Feel free to reach out at: **syzhang@liverpool.ac.uk**
+Feel free to reach out at: **shiyao.zhang14@student.xjtlu.edu.cn**